unsky559/MathBattle/readme.md

 # MathBattle
 A multiplayer math game.
 Main goal is to get a more points than your opponent.
-A examples randomly generate and show to players at the same time.
+An example randomly generate and show to all players at the same time.
 If somebody solve current example will get a point and server generate a new example.

 I started this project at october 2018 for train math skills with my friends before exams.
 So, now I go back to this and I want to refactor it and add some new cool features.